Dear internet friends,

 ☼ I’m really enjoying following Hans Lorei on Twitter who gives thoughtful interior design tips & ideas (like this, this and this)

-☼ Discover Chair1987: A website and store for a single, beautiful chair assembled using Japan's traditional woodworking method and without the use of metal fittings or plastics.
+☼ Discover Chair1987: a single, beautiful chair assembled using Japan's traditional woodworking method and without the use of metal fittings or plastics.
 The best part?
 You build it youself: “We firmly believe that the act of creation adds an inherent value to the product that cannot be matched by a piece of assembled furniture”

 ☼ Ever felt the sudden urge to purchase a tiny vintage computer?
 Well great news, Miniatua creates extremely detailed scale models and replicas of vintage computers and mainframes.
 I think we may need to discuss commissioning a tiny clear Macintosh Portable M5120 which plays Poolsuite FM…?